TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/12-automatic-persistence-of-the-domain-logic.rst

 * All new added aggregate root objects are inserted (first without to create the child and grandchild objects).
 * All properties of the aggregate root objects are persisted.
-* All kind objects are processed recusive in a corresponding manner.
+* All kind objects are processed recursive in a corresponding manner.
 * All removed objects were deleted.

 .. warning::